MakeMeSenpai/the_damned/README.md

 ### Previous Updates:
 {Last Update: 10/18/20}
 - 0.1.9
     - A house is displayed!
-And with that, the player can now loose the game if too many enemies get into collision witht it.
+And with that, the player can now loose the game if too many enemies get into collision with it.

 - 0.1.3
     - Added git master branches for safer development.
 This lets me experiment with feature requests and more without breaking the current game.
 As well walking enemies who follow the path now!